genkiinstruments/genki-wave/android/README.md

 ## Build

 It's easiest to start with the examle app found in the [examples folder](examples/WaveApiDemo).
+The example can be opened as a project in Android Studio by navigating to File -> Open and selecting the `examples/WaveApiDemo` folder.

 To integrate genki-wave into your app you need to take the following steps

 1. In your app's root, locate `gradle.settings` and put the following

 ```
 include ':genki-wave'
 project(':genki-wave').projectDir = new File('path/to/genki-wave/library')
 ```

 2. In your app's `build.gradle` (not the top-level one), locate the dependencies section, and add

 ```
 dependencies {
     ...